vittoriofortino84/EDTOX/README.md

 resulting matrix.
 Removing of the outliars and finalizing the list of MIEs for the compounds in CTD.

 ## 1_2_Pathways_Download.R
-Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary  for the pathways.
+Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary for the pathways are generated.

 ## 1_3_TOXCAST_nuclear_receptors_coregulators.R
-Assay endpoints in TOXCAST related to nuclear receptors and co-regulators were retrieved using the database of nuclear receptor genes in NURSA.
+Assay endpoints in TOXCAST related to nuclear receptors and co-regulators are retrieved using the database of nuclear receptor genes in NURSA.

 ## 1_4_EDC_Decoy_selection.R
-The most significat assay endpoints in ToxCast for the EDCs were obtained by proportion test.
+The most significat assay endpoints in ToxCast for the EDCs are obtained by proportion test.
-EDCs in DEDuCT list which were incative for all the selected assay endpoints were removed from the training set.
+EDCs in DEDuCT list which are incative for all the selected assay endpoints are removed from the training set.
-The compounds with the maximum Jaccard distance with MIEs related to EDCs were considered as negative controls (decoys).
+The compounds with the maximum Jaccard distance with MIEs related to EDCs are considered as negative controls (decoys).

 ## 1_5_ToxCast_dictionaries.R
 Preparation of ToxCast target genes and endpoints.